 - Empowering & Engaging Communities

-The Geo-Information Science major thesis research consists of 26 weeks of research conducted under supervision of a staff member of the Laboratory of Geo-Information Science and Remote Sensing (GRS group).
+The Geo-Information Science major thesis research consists of 26 credits of research conducted under supervision of a staff member of the Laboratory of Geo-Information Science and Remote Sensing (GRS group).
 It is also possible to complete the major thesis at another Wageningen University Chair Group, an external institute or company.

 You choose your research subject in consultation with the thesis coordinator.
 The subject usually originates from topics proposed by the GRS group, however the subject chosen must reflect your own research interest.